In this Section

 Raynsford Church of England Academy will publish information annually to demonstrate how we are complying with the duty, in the form of a review of the Equality Objectives.

-- Develop the provision for children with Social, Emotional and Mental health (SEMH) needs through the development and resourcing of 2 nurture spaces, one at each school site.
+- Develop the provision for children with Social, Emotional and Mental health (SEMH) needs through the development and resourcing of 2 nurture spaces.

 - Develop the provision for active learning through the whole curriculum –meeting the needs of all types of learner.